vsrinivas/fuchsia/docs/handles.md

 + The rights to the kernel object
 + The process it is bound to (or if its bound to kernel)

-The 'rights' specify what operations on the kernel object are allowed.
+The '(rights)[rights.md]' specify what operations on the kernel object are allowed.
 It is possible for a single process to have two different handles to the same kernel object with different rights.